Charged With A Violent Crime? Protect Your Constitutional Rights.

 In some states, “assault and battery” is its own crime.
-In the state of Florida, however, the crime of assault is different and separate from the crime of battery.
-Assault involves a threat of violence while battery involves actual violence through an offensive touching.
+In Florida, however, the crime of assault is different and separate from the crime of battery.
+Assault involves a threat of violence, while battery involves the unpermitted touching of another.

 An assault can occur without a battery.
 For example, if a person points a gun at someone and tells them that he is going to shoot, then an assault occurred even though the person was never actually touched.